EdDataScienceEES/tutorial-rayrr13/docs/index.md

 ## 4. Generate advanced NMDS plots
 ***
-More text, code and images.
+Although we ended last section with some pretty neat ordination plots, there is still room for improvement and our plots can be more aesthetics, up to professional standard.
+This is where the `ggplot2` package comes in handy, the legend of data visualization in R.

+In this section, we are going to learn how to plot an NMDS ellipse plot using `ggplot2`.
+Once again, I have decided to do the ellipse plot as it is my personal favourite, but it is also possible to generate spider and polygon NMDS plots in `ggplot2`

 <a name="stats"></a>

-## 5. Statistically analyse the results of an NMDS</a>
+## 5. Statistically analyse the results of an NMDS
 ***

 This is the end of the tutorial.
 Summarise what the student has learned, possibly even with a list of learning outcomes.
 In this tutorial we learned: